mariocodesforfun/mariocodesforfun/README.md

 - 🔭 I’m currently working on some cool AI stuff at Rexera
 - 🌱 I’m currently learning about ReAct Agents, DSA
 - 💬 Ask me about anything, I'd be glad to have a conversation about Programming/AI/Fintech
-- 📫 How to reach me (please feel free): gegpriftimario@gmail.com
+- 📫 How to reach me: gegpriftimario@gmail.com
 - ⚡ Fun fact: I remember more lyrics than birthdays